 The book is 35 years old, but based on things I’ve learned from other sources and my own experiences in Japan, the information contained therein remains relevant.
 Personally, I found it an enlightening read.
 As I read it, little memories popped into my head, providing illustrations from personal experience.
 Mistakes I made during my stay in Japan punched me in the mental nose.
 Jumbled information about Japan and the Japanese language clicked into their proper places.
 This one book solidified my understanding of aspects of the Japanese language and culture which I have studied for almost ten years with middling success.
 Now I’ll be armed with much better manners when I return to Japan.

-I recommend Japan & America to any native speaker of English who is studying Japanese, of course, but it’s suitable for anyone with interest in the differences between the Japanese and western cultures.
+I recommend Japan & America to any native speaker of English who is studying Japanese, of course.
+However, it’s suitable for anyone with interest in the differences between the Japanese and western cultures.
 I am unfamiliar with differences between the United States and other English-speaking countries, but my limited understanding indicates that there are at least some parallels.
 And if not… who knows?
 Maybe you’ll learn something about the USA while you’re at it.

 On Being a Foreigner in Japan

 Some foreigners (at least, among us English-speakers) are bothered by the fact that the Japanese refuse to adopt us.
 Others (myself included) are okay with it.
-If you visit that post of Gakuranman’s, above, and watch the videos, you’ll see an interesting array of perspectives on the topic from a variety of people whose experiences in Japan differ by length and type.
+If you visit that post of Gakuranman’s and watch the videos, you’ll see an interesting array of perspectives on the topic from a variety of people whose experiences in Japan differ by length and type.

 Now, while I don’t mind that I’ll always stick out a bit in Japan, it is nice to have a better understanding of why that’s so.
 This is where Japan & America connects to the issue.